 Benefits realised reports

-These outline the benefits that have been achieved as a result of our interventions.
+Benefits realised reports outline the benefits that have been achieved as a result of our interventions.

-Benefits realised reports will be published on our website once available.
+These reports will be published on our website once available.

 At the end of each commissioning period, our services are evaluated to see how far they have achieved their objectives.